launchcodedev/app-config/app-config-electron/README.md

 They can be found in `window._appConfig` or in `config` if using `@app-config/main` in your web page.
 It's also available in `config` in the main Electron process.

 Your app will need to be restarted to reflect any configuration changes.

+Setting `contextIsolation` to `true` in the `browserOptions` of your `BrowserWindow` settings is required for this package to work.
+We set this for you, but if your app requres `contextIsolation` to be `false` using this package will break your app.